qirh/qirh.github.io/_posts/2017-10-30-Software snapshots.md

 layout: post
 title: Software snapshots
 ---
-In general, software is not as reliable as other things that we build, it requires constant maintenance just to keep functioning.
+In general, software is not as rigid as other things that we build, it requires constant maintenance just to keep functioning.
 I am willing to wager that most of the software that has been built is already broken.
 Because everything else we build does rely on other services i.e. cars rely on petrol to work at all.
 However, software is unique though.

 In the previous example, the petrol industry is reliable, as long as cars have existed, they have always be there.
 And we act as like they will always exist in the future.
 People who build cars don't have to take into account the fact that one day petrol will not be available and thus they would have to build another fuel system in the car just in case they would have to use it.